tchoutri/pg-entity/README.md

 # PG-Entity [![CI-badge][CI-badge]][CI-url] [![docs][docs]][docs-url] ![simple-haskell][simple-haskell]

-This library is a pleasant layer on top of [postgresql-simple][pg-simple].
+This library is a pleasant layer on top of [postgresql-simple][pg-simple] to safely expand the fields of a table when writing SQL queries.
 It aims to be a convenient middle-ground between rigid ORMs and hand-rolled SQL query strings.
 Here is its philosophy:

 * The serialisation/deserialisation part is left to the consumer, so you have to go with your own FromRow/ToRow instances.